 \subsection{Contributions of the paper}

-In this paper, we use results characterizing the viability kernel of the LIPM \cite{koolen2012capturability} to argue that it is sufficient to solely decide for the next step location and timing to ensure walking stability from any viable state.
-This means that adding a longer preview of steps does not improve the capability of the LIPM to reject disturbances as long as both step timing and location are adapted for the next step.
-To the best of our knowledge, this insight has not been exploited in control synthesis, as state of the art preview control approaches include stability constraints over a preview of several steps despite it being unnecessary and computationally more complex.
+In this paper, we use results characterizing the viability kernel of the LIPM \cite{koolen2012capturability} to argue that it is sufficient to only consider the next step location and timing to ensure walking stability from any viable state\footnote{Throughout the paper, we use the term \textit{walking stability} in the sense of \textit{viability} (i.e. weak invariance) \cite{wieber2002stability}.
+We also define \textit{robustness} as the ability to recover from external impulsive disturbances.}.
+This means that adding a longer preview of steps, under the LIPM assumption, does not improve the ability to reject disturbances as long as both step timing and location are adapted for the next footstep.
+To the best of our knowledge, this insight has not been exploited in control synthesis, as state of the art receding horizon approaches always include sufficient conditions for viability over a preview of several steps despite it being unnecessary and computationally more complex.

-We use this insight to design a model predictive controller optimizing the next step location and, most importantly, timing at every control cycle while guaranteeing walking stability from any currently viable state.
-We then investigate the importance of step timing adaptation for walking stability.
-The algorithm is formulated as a quadratic program with a very low number of decision variables.
-It contains at least an order of magnitude less decision variables than state of the art algorithms such as \cite{herdt2010walking}.
-To the best of our knowledge, it is the first algorithm able to adapt step timing and location at the same time while keeping the problem convex.
-Moreover, the algorithm does not rely on CoP modulation, which makes it applicable to any biped robots, including robots with passive ankles and point feet.
+Consequently, we design a model predictive controller that optimizes the next step location and, most importantly, timing at every control cycle and guarantees walking stability from any currently viable state.
+The algorithm consists in solving a quadratic program which contains at least an order of magnitude less decision variables than standard MPC walking algorithms \cite{herdt2010walking}.
+To the best of our knowledge, it is the first algorithm able to adapt both step timing and location while keeping a convex problem.
+As our approach does not rely on CoP modulations, it is applicable to any biped robots, including robots with passive ankles and point feet.

-We then propose a simple strategy to adapt online Cartesian swing foot trajectories to follow the adapted step timing and location.
-Extensive simulations on a full humanoid robot with passive ankles using hierarchical inverse dynamics \cite{herzog2016momentum} demonstrate the capabilities of the approach for robots with limited control authority on the CoP.
+We also propose a strategy to adapt online Cartesian swing foot trajectories to follow adapted step timing and location.
+Extensive simulations on a full humanoid robot with passive ankles using hierarchical inverse dynamics \cite{herzog2016momentum} demonstrate the capabilities of the approach for robots with limited control authority over their CoP.
 In particular, our experiments emphasize the importance of timing adaptation during walking.
 Interestingly, the full body controller does not require an explicit control of the CoP nor of the CoM horizontal motion.
 As a result, our approach allows the robot to handle a significant amount of disturbances including external pushes and foot slippage.